-There are more than half a million reports of elder abuse in the United States every year according to state Adult Protective Service data.
+According to state Adult Protective Service data, there are more than half a million reports of elder abuse in the United States every year.
 Some studies show that only 1 in 14 cases of elder abuse are reported to authorities.
-Impacts can be grave because elders who experience abuse are reported to have a 300% higher risk of death compared to those who do not experience abuse.
+Impacts can be grave because elders who experience abuse are reported to have a 300% higher risk of death than those who do not experience abuse.

 Often, elderly adults are abused in their own homes and by their own relatives.
-Elder care abuse is a growing area of focus today and it is important to educate those who are either receiving, or thinking about seeking, senior care to be able to recognize the signs.
+Eldercare abuse is a growing area of focus today.
+It is important to educate those who are either receiving or thinking about seeking senior care to recognize the signs.

 Abuse: The Warning Signs